Ask a Professor: The NP Practice Environment in Oklahoma

 “Rural areas are where we see the biggest negative impact of supervisory agreements,” Dr. Livingston says.
 “The NPs who work in rural areas are isolated, to a degree.
 If the NP doesn’t already know a physician who will sign the agreement, it can be very difficult, and/or expensive, to find a physician who will.”

 Supervisory agreements aren’t creating a rigorous, systemized way of regulating NP practice.
 Experiences are uneven and, sometimes, unfair.
-Some physicians are amenable to the idea of NPs providing the care they’ve been trained to provide, while other physicians charge fees for the privilege of signing an NP’s paperwork.
+Some physicians are amenable to the idea of NPs providing the care they’ve been trained to provide, while other physicians charge fees for signing an NP’s paperwork.
 And, in states like Oklahoma, the average physician’s understanding of the modern NP role is still potholed.

 “Some physicians are reluctant to sign supervisory agreements because they fear that the NP will do something wrong and that they, as a physician, will somehow be implicated,” Dr. Livingston says.
 “But we have our own National Provider Identifier (NPI).
 We have our own Drug Enforcement Agency (DEA) number.
 We have our own insurance.
 If something goes awry, it’s not the physician who will be held accountable.”